Magical Taruruto: Supporting characters

-An evil dark wizard who views himself as Taruruto's rival.
-He is in love with Mimora and pulls insidious tricks, ranging from spiteful to near-fatal on both Taruruto and Honmaru to deviate Mimora's attention to him.
-One day during this time, he once tried to take advantage of Honmaru's negative emotions and use them as his power source and to be exact, brainwash him, but this backfires as Honmaru resists the negative emotions himself.
+Rivar is an evil dark wizard who views himself as Taruruto's rival.
+He is in love with Mimora and pulls insidious tricks, ranging from hateful to near-fatal on both Taruruto and Honmaru to deviate Mimora's attention to him.
+One day during this time, Rivar once tried to take advantage of Honmaru's negative emotions and use them as his power source and brainwash him, but this backfires as Honmaru resists the negative emotions himself.

 Media

 Manga

 Written and illustrated by Tatsuya Egawa, Magical Taruruto was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from November 14, 1988, to September 21, 1992.
 Shueisha collected its chapters in 21 tankōbon volumes, released from July 15, 1989, to March 9, 1993.

 In July 2020, Manga Planet announced that they had licensed the series for an English digital release on its platform, starting on August 7 of that same year.
+It was added to the Crunchyroll Manga service in January 2026.